lighthouse-no/demo-mqtt-sub/README.md

 1. Push this app to Cloud Found<br>`cf push`
 1. Watch the CF logs `cf logs mqtt-demo-sub`
+1. Start the corresponding pubslisher app from your local machine

-When the corresponding publisher app runs, you will see log messages similar to the following
+In the `mqtt-demo-sub` logs, you will see messages similar to the following:

 ```log
 2023-07-26T15:27:39.36+0100 [APP/PROC/WEB/0] OUT rust/mqtt: Hello world!
 0